SboneloMdluli/site/content/post/image_retrieval.md

 The current implementation uses a flat index suitable for small-scale searches (1,000-10,000 entries), but can easily transition to larger-scale index types if needed.

+We further add an image captioning model to generate text from the given retrieved images.

 ## Feature Store

 The feature store houses images, embeddings, and image byte data, enabling data science teams to reuse this information without repeating EDA, feature engineering, or modeling tasks.
 This promotes efficiency and cost savings.
 Feast is used for the feature store, which provides: